Simon-Fontaine/verdie/README.md

 > [!NOTE]
 > The complete documentation and additional details will be available in this README.md once the first official version has been released.
 Thank you for your understanding and interest in Verdie!

+# Acknowledgements

+The base of the bot handler is highly inspired by the work of [BirthdayyBot](https://github.com/BirthdayyBot/BirthdayyBot).

 ## Commit Messages

 Use clear and descriptive commit messages with the following prefixes: